learning-zone/angular-basics/README.md

 </div>

 #### Q. What is angular animation?
-Angular's Animation is built on CSS functionality in order to animate any property that the browser considers animatable.
-These properties includes positions, sizes, transforms, colors, borders etc. The Angular modules for animations are **@angular/animations** and **@angular/platform-browser** and these dependencies are automatically added to project when we create a project using Angular CLI.
+Angular's Animation is built on CSS functionality in order to animate any property that the browser supports.
+These properties includes positions, sizes, transforms, colors, borders etc. The Angular modules for animations are `@angular/animations` and `@angular/platform-browser` and these dependencies are automatically added to project when we create a project using Angular CLI.

 **1. Enabling the animations module:** Import BrowserAnimationsModule to add animation capabilities into your Angular root application module(for example, src/app/app.module.ts).
 ```javascript